PARC-Robotics/documentation/docs/phase2-instructions/index.md

 Welcome to Phase 2 of the PARC Engineers League Competition 2022.
 You are here because you qualified from the phase 1 of the competition.
 Congratulations!

 In this Phase, teams will improve and adapt their Phase 1 solutions for deployment on a physical robot to successfully complete the delivery task.
-Specifically, teams are required to develop and test their software iteratively in simulation and on the physical robot (remotely).
+Specifically, teams are required to develop and test their software iteratively in simulation and on the physical robot on July the first 2022.

 The simulation platform remains [Gazebo Simulator](http://gazebosim.org/).
 Teams will improve their Phase 1 solutions in simulation and then test in real time on the physical robot through remote access.